kebin20/tindogs/README.md

 - Struggled to find a way to show the next dog after clicking the like or nope button (Solved!)
 - Had problems managing to have the like badge show while the current dog match remain in place. (solved!)

+Improvements needed to be made:

+- Use of a hardcoded dogArray variable.
+To fix, replace dogArray with an index variable starting at 0, and increment the index as you go through the list of dogs.